GIScience/oshdb/documentation/first-steps/README.md

 The programming interface is based on the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) programming model which divides any analysis into different steps:

 * OSM data is searched spatially, temporally and by its attributes.
-  <br><i>example: return all OSM ways which are tagged as "building" in a specific area in yearly steps between 2012 and 2019</i>
+  <br><i>example: return all OSM ways which are tagged as “building” in a specific area in yearly steps between 2012 and 2019</i>
 * Intermediate results are calculated for each OSM entity at each requested timestamp
   <br><i>example: return the building's footprint area</i>
 * The final result is calculated by combining the intermediate results together using one of the aggregation methods provided by the OSHDB-API.